 The student is required to resume training at the same point in the academic program that he or she began the LOA.
+As such, a student may not take an LOA mid-term.
 The student will complete all coursework from the approved date of the LOA.
 Additionally, the school must allow a student returning from an LOA to complete coursework he or she began prior to the LOA approval.